 A survey was distributed online and made available in hard copies at the Town Hall.
 In total, 173 individuals responded from the Town and surrounding area.
-A total of 105 individuals specifically from the Town of New Glarus participated in the survey.
-The results from the Town residents are included in the appendix.
-Please note not all respondents answered every question.
-Therefore, the number of responses to any one question may not total 105.
+A total individuals specifically from the Town New Glarus participated in the survey.
+The results from the Town residents are included appendix.
+Please note the not respondents answered question. every Therefore, the number of responses to any one question may not total 105.